abhinavs/scoop/README.md

 <img src="https://raw.githubusercontent.com/abhinavs/scoop/master/public/images/scoop-header.png" />

+# Scoop
-## Sinatra boilerplate project using Corneal, ActiveRecord, Capistrano, Puma & Nginx
+## a production-ready Sinatra boilerplate project using Corneal, ActiveRecord, Capistrano, Puma & Nginx

+[Sinatra](http://sinatrarb.com/) is a Ruby framework that helps you quickly create web applications, APIs and microservices.
+Its minimalism not only attracted a lot of developers, but it also inspired [Flask](https://flask.palletsprojects.com/en/2.0.x/) in Python and [Express](https://expressjs.com/) in Node.js

-If you are developing microservices or web APIs, [Sinatra](http://sinatrarb.com/) is a great choice.
-It is fast and minimal and helps you get to the business soon.
+If you are developing microservices or web APIs, Sinatra is a great choice.
 However, bootstraping a Sinatra project that is optimized for development speed as well as is easy to deploy has become non trivial because
-1. Documentation is not easy to find (you mostly find rails specific tips)
+1. Documentation is not easy to find (you mostly find Ruby on Rails specific tips)
 2. You need to write code to set up and connect DB, manage migrations etc.
-3. You need to create a right directory structure yourself, and configure it accordingly
+3. You need to create a right directory structure yourself and configure it accordingly
-4. You also miss a boot file, that you can use with console and with custom rake tasks/scripts
+4. You also miss a boot file that you can use with console and with custom rake tasks/scripts
 5. Setting up projects for deployment is tedious and error prone, with a lot of details to be filled in for Capistrano, Puma and Nginx.

 [Scoop](https://github.com/abhinavs/scoop) solves it by providing a good boilerplate that can be a starting point for your next project.
-It solves all the above mentioned problems, and comes up with easy to edit configuration files that can help you correctly configure puma, capistrano and nginx quickly.
+It solves all the above mentioned problems and comes up with easy to edit configuration files that can help you correctly configure servers.

+Scoop uses
+1. [Corneal](http://thebrianemory.github.io/corneal/) to make scaffolding models, controllers and views
+2. ActiveRecord as database ORM
+3. Capistrano for deployment
+4. Puma as app server
+5. Nginx as a proxy server

+In addition,
+1. it is also JSON API ready with JSON, CORS and JSONP support already enabled,
+2. has a RoR like console, and
+3. comes up with example script and rake task that can be used to perform tasks that load the environment

-Try Sinatra by forking [Scoop Repository](https://github.com/abhinavs/scoop/fork)
+Try Sinatra & Scoop by forking [Scoop Repository](https://github.com/abhinavs/scoop/fork)

 ### Installation & set up
 It is very easy to start using scoop as a base for your project, you need to do the following on your development machine